Best Payroll Software for Growing & Multi-State Companies in 2026

 How we evaluated payroll software

 We cross-referenced vendor claims against verified G2 review data.
-G2 scores referenced in this guide: Gusto 4.6/5 (11,246 reviews), Rippling 4.8/5 (14,195 reviews), OnPay 4.8/5 (408 reviews), Patriot 4.8/5 (Best Value badge).
+G2 scores referenced in this guide: Gusto 4.6/5 (12,322 reviews), Rippling 4.8/5 (13,212 reviews), OnPay 4.8/5 (415 reviews), Patriot 4.8/5 (Best Value badge).
 ADP Run earns 4.5/5 from 1,600+ small-business reviews but consistently draws complaints about pricing opacity and support quality at that tier.

 Gusto: best all-around payroll for most small teams

 Gusto is the default recommendation for businesses that want full-service payroll without a steep learning curve.
-The Simple plan starts at $40/month base plus $6/employee/month, and it covers unlimited payroll runs, automatic federal, state, and local tax filing, and W-2 and 1099 handling in one workflow.
+The Simple plan starts at $49/month base plus $6/employee/month, and it covers unlimited payroll runs, automatic federal, state, and local tax filing, and W-2 and 1099 handling in one workflow.
 That last point matters if you run a mixed team: Gusto files both employee W-2s and contractor 1099s without forcing you into a separate add-on.

 The Plus plan runs $80/month base plus $12/employee and unlocks multi-state payroll, next-day direct deposit, and time tracking.
 Multi-state support is the dividing line for a lot of growing companies.
 If you hire a remote employee in a second state, Gusto registers and files in that state's system, which spares you from manually tracking nexus and withholding rules across jurisdictions.

 On G2, Gusto holds roughly 4.5 out of 5 across 4,000-plus reviews, with reviewers consistently praising the onboarding flow and self-service employee portal.
 The common complaint is support response time during peak filing periods like late January.
+Our full Gusto review covers pricing tiers and real user complaints in detail.

 Where Gusto fits: a 5-to-50 person company that values a clean interface and wants benefits, payroll, and basic HR in one tool.
 Where it strains: very high-volume hourly workforces or businesses needing deep custom reporting, where the per-employee fee adds up faster than a flat-rate competitor.
 For a 15-person team on Simple, you're looking at roughly $130/month all-in, which is competitive for the feature set.